 A large, striking visual is the most prominent feature of this email popup.
 We’re visual creatures, so many visitors of Restated Vintage will be drawn to this aspirational image.
 A 10% discount and first access to deals will seal the deal.

 B2B and SaaS Email Popup Examples

 Sure, e-commerce email popups are interesting.
 But it’s worth reviewing some B2B examples as well!

 Let’s start with a classic lead magnet.
 Sitepoint offers new subscribers a free book.
 Of course, it’s an e-book, but the content is highly valuable to Sitepoint visitors.

 Its book looks very professional (it follows the best practices for this kind of media).
 And the traditional book shape makes it more valuable (yes, readers prefer paper books).
 Besides, the topic appeals to the target visitors.

-This email capture form is simple.
+This email signup popup is simple.
 But the copy is very strong.

 Gong’s team relied on two versions of the same marketing technique: social proof.

 In the headline, they suggest that a lot of users have already joined the list (Wisdom of the crowd effect) while the body relies on Expert social proof.
 Who wouldn’t like to join employees from Linkedin and SalesLoft?